chdav/hackthebox-writeups/machines/Windows/Resolute/README.md

 ## User Flag

 First thing’s first.
-I run my `nmap` scan. _Resolute_ is running a ton of services, all pointing to a potential Active Directory DC.
+We'll run my `nmap` scan. _Resolute_ is running a ton of services, all pointing to a potential Active Directory DC.

 - __sC__: Enable common scripts